 Volunteering in Hostels

 There are a lot of hostels out there which offer work in exchange for a bed.
 Generally, work would be for 5 hours or so 5 days a week, then you would have the rest of the time to explore, safe in the knowledge you have a bed for the night that you don’t need to pay for!
-Sites like Workaway, Helpx, and Worldpackers have tons of similar opportunities listed so you can travel the world for free!
+Work exchange sites like Workaway, Helpx, and Worldpackers have tons of similar opportunities listed so you can travel the world for free!

 Why Stay in a Hostel?
 A Home away from Home